elixir-lsp/elixir-ls/README.md

 * `workspaceSymbolProvider` capability currently requires enabled dialyzer
 * "Fetching n dependencies" sometimes get stuck (remove the `.elixir_ls` directory to fix)
 * Debugger doesn't work in Elixir 1.10.0 - 1.10.2 (but it should work in 1.10.3 when [this fix](https://github.com/elixir-lang/elixir/pull/9864) is released)
+* "Go to definition" does not work within the `scope` of a Phoenix router

 ## Building and running